dhh1128/codecraft.co/lacunas-everywhere.md

 <h3>Plugging the Gaps</h3>
 It doesn't have to be this way.
 If you're following my blog, you know that I've been designing a new programming language.
 One of its most important innovations offers a quantum leap in semantic density, without lots of noise or bother.
 I'll be explaining this feature, "marks," in a series of <a href="bridging-the-lacuna-humana.md">follow-on posts</a>.
 I hope you'll subscribe or check back to see where I'm headed.

 ---

-Mountains, Molehills, and Markedness | Codecraft (2014-07-28 08:44:36)

-[…] my previous three posts, I explained why the semantics of programming languages are not as rich as they could be.
-I pointed out some symptoms of that deficit, and then made recommendations about bridging the gap. […]

----

-Taming Side Agreements | Codecraft (2014-10-28 08:35:58)

-[…] although I think docs and comments are often a band-aid.
-The proxy technique that I recommended, to codify human concerns in a codebase, is another way of adding sunshine.
-The “marks” feature that I’m […]

----

-How to point in code | Codecraft (2014-09-25 08:39:07)

-[…] and triangulation still aren’t enough.
-I’ve alluded on previous posts to the idea that code should be able to describe constructs that are not coded today: use cases, personas, business requirements, […]

----

-&#8220;Rockstar Developers&#8221; are a dangerous myth | Codecraft (2015-03-05 20:15:39)

-[…] can there be a version 2.0 if there’s nobody who understands the groundbreaking ideas in 1.0?
-A big part of creating lasting value is communicating so others can appreciate and build […]

----

-Exploring the Power of Deixis | Codecraft (2014-09-23 08:34:43)

-[…] happy–if a persona isn’t even a valid topic for your source code?
-(This is the whole lacuna humana topic that I recently […]

----